Relief Measures for Individuals and Businesses

 - May 31 to August 31, 2020, now have until September 1, 2020, to file the return.

 The extended deadlines also apply to SIFT partnerships.

-On March 17, 2020, we stopped sending employers income seizure by garnishment notices and formal requests to pay regarding tax debts.
+On March 17, 2020, we stopped sending employers seizure by garnishment notices and requirements to pay regarding tax debts.

-On March 17, 2020, Revenu Québec stopped issuing financial institutions seizure by garnishment notices for tax debts.
+On March 17, 2020, we stopped issuing financial institutions seizure by garnishment notices for tax debts.

-In addition, during the week of April 6, 2020, Revenu Québec notified financial institutions that the Minister has released all active seizures issued before March 17, 2020, except those that exclusively cover investment accounts.
+In addition, during the week of April 6, 2020, we notified financial institutions that the Minister had released all active seizures issued before March 17, 2020, except those that exclusively covered investment accounts.

-We have also suspended our recovery measures and extended the usual duration of tax-debt payment agreements.
+We are gradually resuming our recovery measures while upholding the relief measures still in place.
+We will continue to extend the usual duration of tax-debt payment agreements.

 Please inform us if you are unable to pay your tax debt before the deadline.